Contents

 Primitive functions

-Almost all models in Clapeyron based on Helmholtz free energy have at least one of the following functions defined:
+Almost all models in Clapeyron based on Helmholtz energy have at least one of the following functions defined:

 Clapeyron.eosFunction